5 Ways to Transform Your Collaboration Through Clever Office Design

 Nothing hinders great work more than smart teams who are working in silo.
 When Steve Jobs designed the Pixar offices, he planned them with this in mind.
 Pixar’s previous headquarters divided teams across three separate buildings, with animators, engineers and operations staff all spread across the campus.
 Jobs envisioned a connected workplace where impromptu encounters were frequent, redesigning the space with a huge atrium at its centre to spark serendipity and nurture collaboration.

-Steve Jobs applied this theory again when proposing the design for Apple Campus 2 – which is still under construction.
+Steve Jobs applied this theory again when proposing the design for Apple Campus 2.
 The design features over 83,000 square feet of space dedicated to meeting and breakout areas.

 Vocus are great supporters of this theory.
-We’ve consolidated over 10 offices around Australia from various acquisitions in the last 18 months.
+We’ve consolidated over 10 offices around Australia from various acquisitions.
 Whilst there’s great cost in doing this, we believe the improvements in productivity and culture far outweigh any downsides.

 We've invested heavily in high-speed networks in every site, advanced Video Conferencing access for every user, whether on Desktop, deskphone or Smartphone and kitted every meeting room with high definition Unified Communications equipment.
 We frequently see staff holding casual meetings in breakout areas and then head into meeting rooms and dial in other teams from other offices.
 Seamlessly and without interrupting the flow of their collaboration.